Gas Fireplace Won’t Stay Lit

 My Fireplace Pilot Light Won’t Stay Lit

-If the pilot light on your gas fireplace won’t stay lit, the most likely culprit is a component called a thermocouple.
-The thermocouple is a safety device.
+If the pilot light on your gas fireplace won’t stay lit, a very likely culprit is a component called a thermocouple.
+A thermocouple is a safety device and is a component of the ignition system.
 Its purpose is to not allow the gas valve to open if the pilot light isn’t lit.
 Without this device, your gas valve could allow gas to leak into your home…enough said right?

 The thermocouple is a metal rod that sticks out right in front of the pilot itself.
 It senses if flame is present or not.
 If the pilot light is lit, it heats up the thermocouple.
 This opens the gas valve and allows gas to enter the burner ports…and voila, fire!